OpenEvalProject/evals/manuscripts/elife-96386/v1/manuscript.md

 Beta weights estimated by the first-level GLM were divided by residual-root-mean-square image, resulting in normalized activity estimates for each voxel, condition, and run.
 Rest was not modeled explicitly but served as an implicit baseline.
 Functional and anatomical data were transformed into a cortical and cerebellar atlas using a unified code framework (available on GitHub; copy archived at Nettekoven et al., 2024a).

-## Cerebellar normalization
+### Cerebellar normalization

 The cerebellum was isolated from the rest of the brain and segmented into white and gray matter using the Spatially Unbiased Infratentorial Template (SUIT) toolbox (Diedrichsen, 2006), followed in some cases by hand correction.
 Cerebellar white and gray matter probabilistic maps were deformed simultaneously into SUIT atlas space using a non-linear deformation algorithm (Ashburner, 2007).
 The deformation was applied to both anatomical images, and the normalized beta weights from the first-level GLM.
 Before normalization, the isolation mask was applied to discard the influence of adjacent inferior and occipital neocortical areas.
 For visualizations, the functional maps were projected onto a flat representation of the cerebellum (Diedrichsen and Zotow, 2015) using the SUIT toolbox.

-## Neocortical normalization
+### Neocortical normalization

 For each participant, the anatomical image was used to reconstruct neocortical white matter and pial surface using Freesurfer (Fischl, 2012).
 Reconstructed surfaces were inflated to a sphere and registered to the fsLR 32 k node template (Van Essen et al., 2012) using a sulcal-depth map and local curvature.
 Neocortical activity patterns were projected onto these surfaces by averaging the activation values of voxels touching the line between corresponding vertices of the individual white matter and pial surface.

-## ROI selection
+### ROI selection

 For both datasets, we used a new symmetric functional atlas of the human cerebellum (Nettekoven et al., 2024b) that integrates data from seven large task-based datasets.
 The regions within this parcellation were estimated using a hierarchical Bayesian approach, with the constraint that the boundaries between regions were symmetric in the left and right hemispheres.
 For the motor dataset, we focused on right M3, a subregion of the motor domain that shows high selectivity for right-hand movements.
 For the working memory dataset, we focused on right D3, a subregion of the multi-demand network that that showed the clearest response to verbal digit span and verbal N-back tasks in the training data for the atlas.

-## Connectivity model
+### Connectivity model

 We used task-invariant models of cortico-cerebellar connectivity to predict the activity pattern in the cerebellar ROI given the activity pattern in the cerebral cortex (King et al., 2023).
 This served as the null model from which we could evaluate the deviations in activity patterns, the test of the selective recruitment hypothesis.
 The models were trained on a large dataset with N = 24 subjects, each of whom was scanned for ~6 hr using two sets of tasks spanning a large range of motor and cognitive domains (MDTB; King et al., 2019).
 Each task set was performed in two sessions.
 For each participant, the neocortical surface was subdivided using regular icosahedron parcellations of different granularities, resulting in P = 80–1848 parcels.
 The normalized activity estimates (see first-level analysis) for all N conditions were then averaged within each parcel and collected into a N × P matrix.
 These neocortical activations served as the predictors in the model (X).
 The normalized activity estimates for the cerebellum were extracted in SUIT space at an isotropic resolution of 3 mm, resulting in an N × Q (29 × 6918) matrix (Y).
 We estimated the P × Q matrix of connectivity weight (W) by minimizing the square error of the linear regression model Y = X W + E. To regularize this underspecified estimation problem, we employed either L1 regularization (Lasso) or L2-regualrizarion (Ridge regression).
 Hyperparameters were tuned using fivefold cross-validation within the training data (see King et al., 2023 for details).

 The models were trained on the first task set (N = 29 task conditions) and evaluated on the second task set of the MDTB (N = 32 different task conditions acquired from the same participants).
 Predictive accuracy of the model was defined as the Pearson correlation between the observed and predicted response profile of each voxel across the tasks.
-For the present paper, we selected the model with the highest predictive accuracy across subjects, a ridge-regression model with a regularization parameter of λ=exp⁡ (8) and 1848 neocortical parcels/predictors.
-We also used the Lasso model λ=exp⁡ (−5), 1848 neocortical parcels, to assess the generality of the results.
+For the present paper, we selected the model with the highest predictive accuracy across subjects, a ridge-regression model with a regularization parameter of $\lambda=exp⁡$ (8) and 1848 neocortical parcels/predictors.
+We also used the Lasso model $\lambda=exp⁡$ (−5), 1848 neocortical parcels, to assess the generality of the results.

 Finally, we also tested an improved connectivity model that was obtained by integrating data from five task-based datasets (including MDTB), totaling 376 task conditions, 87 subjects, and 383 hr of imaging data (Nettekoven et al., 2024b).
 These new connectivity models were optimized and estimated on the individual subject level within each dataset, using L2-regularized regression (Ridge), and then averaged across all subjects and datasets.
 The data from the current study were not included in the derivation of these connectivity models.